 Do you get upset and stressed by things that you cannot control?

-Don't be a victim anymore, take responsibility and gain full control over your life and your destiny.
+Don't be a victim anymore.
+Take full responsibility ands gain control over your life again.
+Be in charge of your destiny.